pepe/janet-playground/README.md

 ### Circlet server

-You can run simple http server with `janet circlet-server.janet`.
+You can run simple http server with `janet http-server.janet`.
 Then open http://localhost:8130/ to the site.
 Benchmarking the "/" path I can get 25 Kreq/s on my desktop computer with `wrk` and 10 concurent connections.